vothane/ace_of_spades/README.md

 ### Setting Up ActiveRecord attributes to be searchable

-Add a `searchable` block listing attrs you wish to index.
-List the AR attributes you wish to make searchable and indexed follwing **searchable_fields** method, ex. `searchable_fields :a, :b, :c, :d`.
+Add a `searchable` block listing attrs you wish to index inside a ActiveRecord Class.
+Then list the AR attributes you wish to make searchable and indexed following the **searchable_fields** method inside the `searchable` block, ex. `searchable_fields :a, :b, :c, :d`.
 Poker AR instances attrs `:a, :b, :c, :d` will now be indexed and searchable when created.

 ### marking ActiveRecord attributes as indexable and searchable